Everest 2026 – The Irish Update

 Expedition Cost: No Data

 Jason Black (55) is from Letterkenny in Co.
 Donegal.
 He owns and operates ‘Black Mountaineering’ and will be guiding three Irish clients (Adam, Padraig & Eanna) on Everest this Spring.
 Jason reached the summit of Everest via the North (Tibet) route in 2013, and in 2018 became only the third Irish person to summit K2, reaching the top shortly after Noel Hanna (Down) and shortly before Robert Smith (Tyrone) to make it an Ulster treble on one of the worlds most notorious mountains, climbing with Madison Mountaineering.
 In 2015 he climbed Kilimanjaro twice within 24 hours and in 2019 he took part in the ‘World’s toughest adventure race’ in Fiji.
-As well as Everest and K2, Jason has also climbed Aconcagua, Kilimanjaro & Elbrus and via his company he leads treks to Aconcagua, Kilimanjaro, Toubkal, Island Peak, Ama Dablam and EBC, among others.
+As well as Everest and K2, Jason has also climbed Aconcagua, Kilimanjaro, Elbrus & Mt.
+Blanc and via his company he leads treks to Aconcagua, Kilimanjaro, Toubkal, Island Peak, Ama Dablam and EBC, among others.

 Expedition Website: